 Regular exercise can help with your mood if you experience depression.
-Some GP surgeries will put you in touch with local exercise schemes.
-This is sometimes called ‘exercise on prescription’ and can give you access to free or reduced cost programmes.
+Some GP surgeries can put you in touch with local exercise schemes called ‘exercise on prescription’ which can give you access to free or reduced cost exercise programmes.

 Complementary or alternative therapies

-Complementary therapies are treatments which are not part of mainstream medical care.
+Complementary therapies are not part of mainstream medical care.
 They can include aromatherapy, herbal remedies, acupuncture, massage, meditation and yoga.
 These treatments may help improve your emotional wellbeing and may help with side effects.

-You can learn to manage your symptoms by looking after yourself.
-Self-care is how you take care of your diet, exercise, daily routine, relationships and how you are feeling.
+Self-care is how you take care of yourself through your diet, exercise, daily routine and relationships.
+It’s a simple way to help manage symptoms of depression.
 You will learn how to notice when you are becoming unwell and know what your triggers are.

 - Eat regular meals

 - Eat a healthy balance of fat and reduce the amount of trans-fats you eat